 This proposal sets out some conventions for representing names in a friendly manner, and shows how this can be used to achieve really friendly naming.
-This then leads to a specification of a format for representing names, and to procedures to resolve them.
+This then leads to a specification of a standard format for representing names, and to procedures to resolve them.
 This leads to a specification which allows directory names to be communicated between humans.
-The format in this specification is identical to that defined in [HK93], and it is intended that these specifications are compatible.
-Please send comments to the author or to the discussion group: <osi-ds@CS.UCL.AC.UK>.
+The format in this specification is identical to that defined in [5], and it is intended that these specifications are compatible.